Understanding the differences between EV charger types

 CCS (Combined Charging System)

-Most EV cars sold in the US
+Most EV cars sold in the US before 2025

 This connector takes the standard J1772 plug and adds two more pins for high-speed charging.
 CCS is the most common connector in North America, and almost all North American automakers have agreed to use it.